A warm welcome to Kohler Mira’s new intake of first year Apprentices who joined the business back in September 2016.

 Would you recommend an Apprenticeship at Mira to people you know & if so why?

 I would highly recommend an apprenticeship at Mira.
-The staff within the company are extremely welcoming and friendly and have helped with my learning greatly when attending the company during shutdown at GET.
+The staff within the company are extremely welcoming and friendly.
+They have helped with my learning greatly when attending the company during shutdown at GET.